Monroe man accused of kidnapping four-year-old boy while walking with his parents; arrested

-The parents were unaware who Price was when he took their child away from them.
-The boy’s mother yelled at Price to command him to stop and release the child, but Price responded to her using curse words and saying that he did not have to let go of the child.
+The parents were unaware who Price was when he allegedly took their child away from them.
+According to reports, the boy’s mother yelled at Price to command him to stop and release the child, but Price responded to her using curse words and saying that he did not have to let go of the child.

 When the father of the child told Price that he was going to call the police, Price released the boy.
 The suspect then proceeded to leave the apartment complex.
 Price was located by authorities and identified by the parents as the man who removed their child from their care.